subuser-security/subuser/docs/screenshots.rst

 .. image:: ./screenshots/libreoffice.png

 Libreoffice also works in subuser as do most programs.
-Note the emptiness of the home-dir.
+Note that only files and folders in the $PWD from wich libreoffice was launched are accessible.